andrewcooke/choochoo/docs/impulse.md

 * Average Heart Rate x Duration.

 * Heart Rate Zone x Duration.
+Credited to Edwards.

 * Corrected Heart Rate Reserve x Duration.
 (Fraction of) Heart Rate Reserve is a measure of Heart Rate which is 0 at rest and 1 at maximum.
 This is modified with a correction (depending on sex) intended to give a value that correlates with blood lactose level.
-  This seems to be the "standard" TRIMP score that is mentioned throughout the literature.
+  This seems to be the "standard" TRIMP score that is mentioned throughout the literature and credited most often to Banister.

 With the arrival of power meters,

 ### Literature

-Joe Friel, in *The Cyclist's Training Bible* gives a clear explanation of Fitness and Fatigue (without getting into any theory at all) in section 3 (Basic Training Concepts) on p34 of the 5th edn.
+Friel, in *The Cyclist's Training Bible* gives a clear explanation of Fitness and Fatigue (without getting into any theory at all) in section 3 (Basic Training Concepts) on p34 of the 5th edn.
 He also implies that Form is something like the difference between the two (this is a useful idea, but, since the two have arbitrary scales,